carpproject/pencil/README.txt

      typesafe-config.jar
   * Antlr3 tools are accessible via CLASSPATH: export CLASSPATH=$ANTLR_HOME/ant-antlr3.jar:$ANTLR_HOME/antlr3.jar
+  * [Optional] FileCheck tool from LLVM testsuite:
+    % ls $FILECHECK_HOME/FileCheck
+    FileCheck
+    If present this tool will be used to perform more accurate testing of the PENCIL tools.

 This build has been tested on the following configuration:
  % scalac -version